 But do you think that… Okay, this might be a little bit of a nasty question, but I’m realistic now because everyone is getting older and getting more aged.
 Do you think that getting older brings more problems and it becomes difficult for you, playing and stuff like that?
 Because music is – your style that Slayer does, is really demanding, you know?

 The music is very demanding.
 Have you ever been to a Slayer show?

 Have you ever sat behind the drummer?

-How much your playing has changed during the years, I mean, are you still able to play all parts the same way you used to do in the past? there are many drummers who do keep on skipping over the difficult parts as they get older, you know?
+How much your playing has changed during the years, I mean, are you still able to play all parts the same way you used to do in the past?
+Many drummers do keep on skipping over the difficult parts as they get older, you know?

-After you split Slayer in 1991 you worked with many different bands and projects.
-As a musician, how much it helped your creativity to play such a different music with artists like Fantomas and John Zorn?
+After you split Slayer in 1991, you worked with many different bands and projects.
+As a musician, how much it helped your creativity to play such different music with artists like Fantomas and John Zorn?

 A lot, a lot.
 It helped me – that made me more of a musician and understand more about music.
 Not so much notation, and what they teach you in school.
 But what really matters is what the creative – being creative and putting your soul into music.
 That’s what I learned from these musicians; is what they put in from the heart.
 Because a lot of those musicians, they don’t teach me their music by notation.
 They give it to me by playing it for me and telling me “I want this kind of rhythm.
 I want it to feel like this.”
 Now how can you write what you feel?
 So what you’re taught in school, and what you’re taught on the street, or when you’re working in a band situation, is totally different.
 It’s inspiring.